 Ontarians, through their elected officials, had decided that the arts were important to their lives and deserved support through public funding.
 It was the beginning of a system that, with the assistance of other municipal, provincial, and federal funders, has enabled Ontario to flourish as an artistically rich and creative province.

-OAC is an agency that operates at arm's length from the Ministry of Heritage, Sport, Tourism and Culture Industries
+OAC is an agency that operates at arm's length from the Ministry of Tourism, Culture and Sport

 .
 The OAC's grants and services to professional, Ontario-based artists and arts organizations support arts education, Indigenous arts, community arts, crafts, dance, Francophone arts, literature, media arts, multidisciplinary arts, music, theatre, touring, and visual arts.
 The OAC is directed by 12 volunteer board (council) members who come from communities throughout the province.
 They are appointed by the Government of Ontario for a three-year term.
 The OAC's board is responsible for setting OAC's policies and oversees the organization's operation.

-For more than 55 years, the OAC has played a vital role in promoting and assisting the development of the arts for the enjoyment and benefit of Ontarians.
-In 2020-21
+For 60 years, the Ontario Arts Council has played a vital role in promoting and assisting the development of the arts for the enjoyment and benefit of Ontarians.
+In 2021-22

 The OAC was established in 1963 to foster the creation and production of art for the benefit of all Ontarians.